 Section 10.554(1)(i)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Initial year audit, there were no findings in the prior year.
+There were no findings or recommendations made in the preceding annual financial report.